At EZRentOut, we are committed to provide an unmatched support experience. You may use any of the following possible

-- Column for ‘Rental Dates’: To identify, when an item was added or returned to a rented out Order, you can use the ‘Rental Dates’ column.
+- Columns for ‘State’, ‘Order Dates’, and ‘Duration/Quantity’: To identify, when an item was added or returned to a rented out Order, you can use the State, Order dates, and Duration/Quantity columns.

-Click the Edit icon on the Order Line Items table to customize its view.
-Here, choose ‘Rental Dates’ as one of the columns.
+- Click the two horizontal line icon on the Order Line Items table to customize its view.
+Here, choose State, Order dates, and Duration/Quantity columns.

 - Printout template: You can also customize an Order Printout template by adding the ‘Rental Dates’ element in the Order Line Items section.

 - Recurrence: You can add/return an item in recurring Orders as well.
 When you add/return an item in a rented out order (with recurrence set), the effect takes place in the existing order and the next recurring orders till the end of recurrence.

-An item added will automatically appear in all the future recurring orders.
+An item added will automatically appear in all future recurring orders.
 However, the item returned will not appear in any future recurring orders from there onwards.
 The stock will be updated accordingly.

 - Export Orders in CSV: While exporting Items list from an Order Details page, you can now also export the data on edited rented out orders.
 The list will show ‘Rental Dates’ data in CSV format.

 Learn more about managing Orders in EZRentOut

 At EZRentOut, we try to make things easy for you by providing you with default templates and frameworks to keep things organized.
 This is why we’ve given you the Order# to help you keep tabs on Orders easily.
 However, if your workflow primarily uses Order Identification Numbers (OIN) to keep track of Orders, you can always use them instead of the Order# in Order listings.
 This can be changed from Settings → Company Settings → Advanced Settings → Order Identifier.

 Please note: for the OINs to be enabled, you’ll need to store Identification Numbers for all your Orders separately.
 You can edit the Identification Number for an Order from its details page (see image below).